Coronavirus Closures: School Districts Across Colorado Extend Spring Break

 Comments

 (CBS4) – Across Colorado, school districts are extending their spring break by a week or more in order to prevent the spread of coronavirus.
-There are 48 confirmed cases of coronavirus in Colorado as of Thursday afternoon.
+There are 48 confirmed cases of coronavirus in Colorado as of Friday morning.
 Nine of those are in Denver.
 An additional 22 have been quarantined.
 They are not symptomatic.

 (CBS4) – Across Colorado, school districts are extending their spring break by a week or more in order to prevent the spread of coronavirus.
-There are 48 confirmed cases of coronavirus in Colorado as of Thursday afternoon.
+There are 48 confirmed cases of coronavirus in Colorado as of Friday morning.
 Nine of those are in Denver.
 An additional 22 have been quarantined.
 They are not symptomatic.

-The following school districts have announced closures due to concerns over the spread of coronavirus:
+The following school districts have announced new closures due to concerns over the spread of coronavirus:

 - Westminster Public Schools – Closed March 16 through March 30